NASM CPT Study Guide 2026: Build a Passing Plan Before You Open a Book

 Hardest Topics and Why Candidates Miss Them

 Candidates often understand isolated concepts but miss integrated decisions when time, adherence, and safety constraints collide.
-NASM-style items commonly reward practical sequencing over aggressive programming.
+NASM-style items commonly reward practical OPT-phase sequencing and acute variables over aggressive programming.

 Assessment items become difficult when the best answer is the safest immediate next step, not the most advanced option.
-Practice linking findings to first interventions before worrying about advanced progressions.
+Practice linking findings (such as overhead-squat compensations) to first interventions before worrying about advanced progressions.

 Access FREE Practice Questions